uvindusl/HNDSE-IOT-CW-2025/README.md

 - Building a web infrastructure that can handle data transmitted by helmets and relay them to emergency contacts.
 - Testing the web system.
 - Testing the web system combined with helmet.

+## Product Overview

+As a real world, problem solving IOT project The Smart Helmet Solution consists and operates with three main components.

+- Smart Helmet
+- Mobile Application
+- Web Application

+### Smart Helmet

+Based on the NodeMCU(esp8266) module this smart device mainly Transmit data that collected from sensors to the firebase for store and further uses of data.
+Following sensors are using to gather data through out process,

+- Accelerometer (mpu6050)  - Sense the speed which bike is going, acceleration, deacceleration, altitude, tilt (angle) when the accident took place.

+- GPS Module (neo-6m-0-001) - Transmit the current location when the accident occurred.

+- Heart rate sensor (gy-max30102) - Monitor rider's heart rate and update the real-time database.
+Also it can be used to detect whether the rider has worn the helmet or not.

+Arduino IDE was used to program the esp8266 with sensor's.

+### Mobile Application

+This is the user-interface which helps users to connect with the smart helmet.
+With the unique id attached to the helmet user can activate the helmet through the mobile app and access its features.

+Withing the login process users can enter their details to their profile which can also update later.
+This data will be saved in the Firestore and can be fetch in to the web application when needed.

+Android studio and Java were used to create this application.

 ## Bibliography

 1. Divyasudha N, Arulmozhivarman P, Rajkumar E.R, A. (2019) ‘Analysis of Smart